West Midlands (region): Political parties

 The Green Party of England and Wales was formed at the Bridge Inn in Napton-on-the-Hill, Warwickshire, in February 1973, originating from an article by Paul R. Ehrlich about population growth in Playboy magazine.
 In 1975, it became the Ecology Party and then the Green Party in 1985.

-Eurostat NUTS
+ITL

-In the Eurostat Nomenclature of Territorial Units for Statistics (NUTS), the West Midlands form a level-1 NUTS region, coded "UKG", which is subdivided as follows:
+In the ONS International Territorial Levels (ITL), the West Midlands form a level-1 ITL region, coded "UKG", which is subdivided as follows:

 Local government

 The region consists of the following administrative subdivisions: